benwake1/cypress-gui/README.md

 ---

+## Branding Settings

+Panel-level branding (name, logo, primary colour, favicon, and legal name) can be configured at runtime from **Settings → Branding** in the admin panel, removing the need to edit `.env` for cosmetic changes.
+The `BRAND_*` and `COMPANY_LEGAL_NAME` environment variables remain as fallback defaults when no database value is set.

+---

 ## SSO (Single Sign-On)

 The dashboard supports Google and GitHub OAuth login.
 SSO is configured from **Settings → Single Sign-On** in the admin panel — no `.env` changes are required once the app credentials are set.